 "Hey man, have you noticed anything about this area?"
 Joe asked me smiling.
 I had, but didn't want to reply.
 At least I didn't want to verbalize it, so I just looked at Joe and gave a knowing smile.

-“Yeah, we are definitely in boys’ town,” Joe said.
+"Yeah, we are definitely in boys' town," Joe said.
 He as was right.
-My brother and his girlfriend had led us into Le Marais, the gay club district of Paris.
-All around us were very fit men in club attire that clung to their muscular bodies.
-Occasionally there was a pair of girlfriends, or girls with their gay guy friends who probably came to the area to take advantage of the better dance music that gay clubs were known for.
-I even noticed some straight couples strolling together in the area which gave me some solace because it diminished the percentage of the area’s at-risk demographic for diseases transmitted via risky behavior.
-Anything to skew the statistics toward a less disease prone demographic was a very welcome and appreciated visual.
+My brother and his girlfriend had led us into Le Marais, the gay district of Paris.
+All around us were very fit men in attire that clung to their muscular bodies.
+Occasionally there was a pair of girlfriends, or girls with their gay guy friends who probably came to the area to take advantage of the better dance music.
+I even noticed some straight couples strolling together in the area which gave me some solace because it diminished the percentage of the area's more at-risk demographic.
+Anything to skew the statistics toward a less “in danger” demographic was a welcome visual.

 Along with the rising panic, I felt the sense of intense guilt.
-I felt that now familiar sense of self-hate.
+Followed quickly by that the sense of self-hate.
 I had read something about the possibility that gay men were statistically more at-risk for getting and transmitting sexually transmitted diseases and I loathed myself for viewing them through this filter.
 It felt horrible and were it not tempered by the augmenting panic, it would have made me acutely despondent.
-After all I worked in the entertainment industry in L.A. which meant I worked with many gay people including those who hadn’t yet identified themselves as such.
+After all I worked in the entertainment industry in L.A. which meant I worked with many gay people including those who hadn't yet identified themselves as such.
 Some of my favorite colleagues were gay.
 I had gay friends that I deeply cared about who would be appalled by my judgment if they knew my current thoughts.
-And I knew there was something else making my avoidance, all because of my OCD, even more shameful.
+And of course I knew there was something else.
+Something that made my avoidance, all because of my OCD, far more shameful.